xdevplatform/ruby-app-tweetmap/README.md

 =================

-Sample Ruby App that consumes and from the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), displaying the data on a map.
+Sample Ruby App that consumes and from the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), displaying the data on a map and streaming the tweets in a pauseable timeline.

-DEMO
+Demo
 ============

 Check out a live demo of the app here: http://twitterdevdemo.com/map

-REQUIREMENTS
+### Censor Stream Query Param

+Append `?censor=true` to attempt filtering out obscene tweets from the stream (no guarantees!).

+Requirements
 ============

 To run this app, you will need the following dependencies: